Qtsho/model-based-rl-navigation/README.md

  Branch:
 * refractor: code cleannig
 * arws: run on workstation

+Rename the package folder to rl_move_base to match with package.xml

 run:

 1/ the navigation rl environment: turtlebot3 simulation, preferably stage 4